 mesmerizing audiences on stage, Isaacs runs a non-profit social justice organization, Pietrangelo is a

-yoga instructor and elementary school music teacher, and Kepner-Adney makes jewelry and tends bar.
+yoga instructor and music teacher, and Kepner-Adney makes jewelry and tends bar.

 No stranger to collaborative efforts, Silver Thread Trio has contributed vocals for local and national

 acts such as Brian Lopez, Howe Gelb, Marianne Dissard, Ryanhood, Calexico, and Amos Lee.

 Trigger and Scythe, their highly anticipated sophomore release, is the follow-up to their stunning 2008

 self-titled debut.
 Thanks to an exceedingly successful Kickstarter campaign, the Tucson community

 eagerly helped them raise almost twice the amount they needed to produce this latest record.
 They have

 tapped engineer Jim Waters (who recorded Sonic Youth in the 1990s) to oversee production, and are

 going all-out to capture the essence of their sound.
 They have toured extensively all over the state of